dana-ciocan/hashnode-blog/cmgjtbs9u000102kz8myo8hqk.md

 This is where “fixup” commits come in really handy.
 They’re a little weird to use initially, but once you get your head around them, they become a really useful tool and a way to really level up your Git skills.

+> It is worth mentioning at this point that you should only work with fixup commits and perform interactive rebases on branches that you’re the only contributor to.
+Rebasing can cause a lot of chaos if you’re working with others, so make sure you only do this on feature branches and definitely never on `main`!

 # Syntax for fixup commits

 I’m going to do things slightly differently in this post and put the syntax for fixup commits upfront - this is because every article I ever read about them explains what they are and why you’d want to use them and you have to scroll alllll the way down for the syntax, which is frustrating.
 It’s like those online recipes that talk about how the person’s grandma always used to make this particular apple pie and it’s special because it uses a particular variety of apple and it just goes on and on, when all you want to see is the dang recipe!